erikvullings/agent-smith/packages/osrm-services/README.md

 - From [GeoFabrik](https://www.geofabrik.de/), download the latest OSM file and save it in the `data` folder.
 - Update the `preprocess.bat` file to reflect the local GIT folder that you are using, i.e. provide the proper name for the `PWD` and `FILE` properties.
 Run `preprocess.bat`.
-For The Netherlands, processing all 3 profiles (driving, cycling and walking), this takes less than an hour.
+For The Netherlands, processing all 3 profiles (driving, cycling and walking), it takes less than an hour.
 The first time, it may take slightly more since you also need to download the docker images.

+## Starting the OSRM services

+You can either start it using a docker command, as is done in the `launch.bat` file:

 - Update the `launch.bat` file and set the `PWD` and `FILE` properties.
 Beware the trailing slash in the `PWD` property.
-  Run `launch.bat`.
+- Run `launch.bat`.

+Alternatively, you can use the docker-compose file:

+- Update the `.env` file specifying the corrects folder path and file name.
+You can use `docker-compose config` to verify that the path and filename are correctly specified.
+- Run `docker-compose up -d`